-CI.
-Purpose
+C1.Purpose

 - C1.1.
 The primary purpose of these uniform requirements is to distinguish between players on opposing teams, and to identify individual players.
-This allows players, officials and spectators to follow and interpret the game correctly. - CI.2.
+This allows players, officials and spectators to follow and interpret the game correctly. - C1.2.
 They also aim to protect player safety and comfort, and fairness in the competition. - C1.3.
 Additionally, better quality uniforms are expected to convey a better image of our sport to the world, taking advantage of the media and spectator opportunities of WFDF events. - C1.4.
 These requirements aim to minimize the costs to players of meeting their primary purpose.
 If resources allow, teams are encouraged to exceed the minimum requirements of these rules in order to maximise the benefits to our sport. - C1.5.
-WFDF requires teams to consider the public image of the sport when designing uniforms for WFDF events. - CI.6.
+WFDF requires teams to consider the public image of the sport when designing uniforms for WFDF events. - C1.6.
 WFDF reserves the right to require a team to alter or replace text or graphics on a garment or to replace an entire garment.

-C2.
-General
+C2.General

 - C2.1.
-A uniform must consist of, at minimum, a shirt to cover the upper torso and pants to cover the lower torso and upper legs. - C2.2.
-A single item of clothing that covers the same areas as a shirt and pants is allowable as a uniform if it meets the requirements of the two separate items as expressed in these rules. - C2.3.
+A uniform must consist of, at minimum, a shirt to cover the chest and abdomen, and clothing to cover the lower torso and upper legs. - C2.2.
+A single item of clothing is allowable as a uniform if it meets the requirements of the two separate items as expressed in these rules. - C2.3.
 A team must bring at least two distinct sets of shirts to each game.